 COVID-19 and My Swimming Pool

-2020 is a year that we will remember for a long time.
+“Can there be COVID-19 in my swimming pool?”, who would have thought before 2020 that you’d as the question.
+Yes its a year that we will remember for a long time.
 Many of us have enjoyed projects around the home, cooking meals and cooling off in the pool.
-We have heard many people ask and wonder if COVID-19 can actually get into your pool water, and put your family at risk.
+We have heard many people ask and wonder can there be COVID-19 in my swimming pool, and put your family at risk.
 Let’s look at a few facts that we do know in order to answer that question.

 Precautions For Your Swimming Pool